-To report a crime on a confidential basis, call the UPD Victim/Witness Assistance line at 323-343-3756.
-Requests for confidentiality will be honored to the extent permitted by law and data collected will only be used to get a more accurate number of crimes on campus and be used to promote crime awareness and enhance campus safety.
+Individuals may request confidentiality when reporting to UPD Victim/Witness Assistance line.
+They may request their name and/or other personal identifying information be kept confidential.
+This request may be made verbally or in writing at any point during the investigation.
+Such request will be honored to the extent permitted by law and data collected will only be used to get a more accurate number of crimes on campus and be used to promote crime awareness and enhance campus safety.